simonjayliu/sp21-cse110-lab3/.github/ISSUE_TEMPLATE/style-journal-entry-issue-template.md

 name: Style Journal Entry Issue Template
 about: To capture the issue of needing to style the journal entries
 title: ''
-labels: documentation, enhancement, extensible, display
+labels: display, documentation, enhancement, extensible
 assignees: simonjayliu

 ---